Purpose

 Route B: Single site laparoscopy

-• Device: Single site laparoscopy
+• Procedure: Single site laparoscopy

 Experimental

-Route C:V-Notes surgery"
+Route C:V-Notes surgery

-• Device: V-Notes surgery
+• Procedure: V-Notes surgery

-One port placed trans-vaginally via a 2-3 cm vaginal incision with no abdominal scars
+One port placed trans-vaginally via a 2-3 cm vaginal incision with no abdominal scars.

 More Details